-As the city is so steeped in history, it's no wonder that there are no many historic and cultural attractions in Montgomery.
-Visitors can learn about the Civil Rights Movement at the Rosa Parks Library and Museum, the Civil Rights Memorial and Center, and Dexter Parsonage Museum; and visit Dexter Avenue King Memorial Baptist Church, where the Rev. Martin Luther King, Jr preached for nearly a decade.
+As the city is so steeped in history, it's no wonder that there are so many historic and cultural attractions in Montgomery.
+Visitors can learn about the Civil Rights Movement at the Rosa Parks Library and Museum, the Civil Rights Memorial and Center, and Dexter Parsonage Museum; and visit Dexter Avenue King Memorial Baptist Church, where the Rev. Martin Luther King Jr. preached for nearly a decade.
 Just an hour out of Montgomery, the town of Selma is home to the National Voting Rights Museum.

 Going back further in history, the First White House of the Confederacy was once the home of Jefferson Davis during the Civil War.
 Old Alabama Town is a fun attraction for children in Montgomery, recreating life in a 19th-century Alabama village.
 Montgomery has been home to plenty of famous citizens, and there are also museums dedicated to musician Hank Williams and writers F. Scott and Zelda Fitzgerald.

 Montgomery is a lovely city with plenty of green spaces, including Blount Cultural Park, Jasmine Hill Gardens and Outdoor Museum and the scenic Riverfront Amphitheater.
 Visitors can enjoy a bit of southern hospitality at any number of diners and bars, or take in a Montgomery Biscuits minor league baseball game.
 For a scenic view of Montgomery, take a ride on the Harriott II riverboat, which cruises on the Alabama River.

 Become our Montgomery Travel Expert

 We are looking for contributors for our Montgomery travel guide.
 If you are a local, a regular traveller to Montgomery or a travel professional with time to contribute and answer occasional forum questions, please contact us.